Topic IndexLibrary Index

 What are the symptoms of tinea versicolor in a child?

 Often, the only symptom of this condition is white, pink, or light brown patches on your child’s skin.
-The patches may have scale-like flakes.
+The patches may have very fine scale-like flakes.
 It normally doesn’t itch or hurt.

 Here are other aspects of the rash: